 In the last month or so I have repeatedly seen a list of the 5 most common regrets a hospice nurse has heard people express at the end of their lives.
 It’s worth noting that there were two regrets absence from the list “I wish I made more money” and “I wish I spent more time at work”.

-all of which feeds into the most important: grow in love
+All of these commands feeds into the most important command: grow in love

 And Jesus said to him, “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.”
 This is the great and foremost commandment.
 The second is like it, “You shall love your neighbor as yourself.”